eburger939/readme-generator/README.md

 <a id="install"></a>
 ## Installation

-undefined
+npm i

 <a id="usage"></a>
 ## Usage
-undefined
+nothing

 <a id="license"></a>
 ## License
-This project is licensed by GNU AGPLv3
+This project is licensed by Apache License 2.0

 <a id="contrib"></a>
 ## Contributing
-undefined
+open source

 <a id="test"></a>
 ## Test